 Then slowly build up to more items to build your wardrobe and lifestyle.

-Ready to build your capsule wardrobe?
+Ready to build your capsule wardrobe on a budget?

 Now that you know the benefits of a capsule wardrobe, it’s time to get started building your own.
 You may not have all the clothes in your favorite colors and styles at first, but don't let this discourage you; there are plenty of ways to build up an impressive collection on a budget.